btxl192/VirtualAssistant/AVSClientFiles/readme.txt

 ./setup.sh <path to config.json>

-7) After the setup is done, run sampleapp.bat
-   Register the AVS client with the displayed code
+7) After the setup is done, run startsample.bat Register the AVS client with the displayed code

    For more information about registering your product: https://developer.amazon.com/en-US/docs/alexa/alexa-voice-service/register-a-product-with-avs.html

-8) After registering your product, close sampleapp.bat
+8) After registering your product, close startsample.bat

 9) From now on, use startapp.bat to run the AVS client